-- 1. revising certain definitions, and adding others for clarity and for consistency with other standards; - 2. explicitly addressing certain considerations in estimating and analyzing incurred claims, including behavior of claimants, claim seasonality, credibility, payments and recoveries under government programs, and the purpose and intended use of the unpaid claim estimate; - 3. expanding the guidance regarding provider contractual arrangements; - 4. including, in section 3.4 regarding methods for estimating incurred claims, explicit discussion of projection methods as well as an updated discussion of other methods commonly in use; and - 5. making the standard consistent with the revised guidance in ASOP No.1, Introductory Actuarial Standard of Practice, regarding use of the language "should consider."
+- 1. revising certain definitions, and adding others for clarity and for consistency with other standards; - 2. explicitly addressing certain considerations in estimating and analyzing incurred claims, including behavior of claimants, claim seasonality, credibility, payments and recoveries under government programs, and the purpose and intended use of the unpaid claim estimate;

+- 3. expanding the guidance regarding provider contractual arrangements; - 4. including, in section 3.4 regarding methods for estimating incurred claims, explicit discussion of projection methods as well as an updated discussion of other methods commonly in use; - 5. making the standard consistent with the revised guidance in ASOP No.1, Introductory Actuarial Standard of Practice, regarding use of the language "should consider"; and - 6. adding a requirement to disclose any explicit provision for adverse deviation.